bepuca/azureml-scaffolding/README.md

 bin/data/find NAME VERSION | xargs bin/data/download
 ```

-The data will be downloaded in the `data` folder.
-We use two commands because
+The data will be downloaded in the `data` folder, which is ignored by git and
+it the recommended place for it.
+Downloading a data asset chains two commands
-`bin/data/download` may be leveraged to download any data in Azure Blob Storage,
+because  `bin/data/download` may be leveraged alone to download any data in
-registered or not.
+Azure Blob Storage, registered or not.

 ### Packages